JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7923 days**.

-And here is a just a random fact -  **The smallest bird in the world is the bee hummingbird.
-The bird is 2.24 inches long**.
+And here is a just a random fact -  **There are approximately 9,000 taste buds on the tongue**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)